-100 shock wave pulses at an energy level of 0.07 or 0.19 mJ/mm2, and metabolic activity was measured with a 3-(4,5-dimethylthiazol-2-yl)-2,5-diphenyltetrazolium bromide assay after 15, 24, and 36 h.
-Shock wave treatment significantly increased metabolic activity 15 h after treatment but not at later time points.
-These findings indicate that shock waves can enhance the metabolic activity of C3H10T1/2 cells and that energy levels of 0.07 or 0.19 mJ/mm2 do not adversely affect cell viability under our experimental conditions.
+Shockwave treatment increases in vitro proliferation of mesenchymal progenitor cells in a dose- and time-dependent fashion - To date, no routine standard protocol exists for the application of in vitro shockwave treatment.
+Therefore we began our studies by assessing the influence of shockwave treatment on the metabolic activity of C3H10T1/2 mesenchymal progenitor cells in vitro (Figure 1A).
+Cells were treated with 100 shockwave pulses at an energy level of 0.07 or 0.19 mJ/mm2 and metabolic activity was measured with an MTT assay after 15, 24, and 36 h.
+Shockwave treatment significantly increased metabolic activity 15 h after treatment but not at later time points.
+These findings indicate that shockwaves can enhance the metabolic activity of C3H10T1/2 cells and that energy levels of 0.07 or

+0.19 mJ/mm2 do not adversely affect cell viability under our experimental conditions.

-Next, we studied whether shock wave treatment affects cell proliferation.
-C3H10T1/2 cells were subjected to shock wave treatment using 100 pulses at 0.03, 0.07, or 0.19 mJ/mm2.
-Along with respective controls that did not receive shock wave treatment, cells were harvested and fixed at the indicated time points and stained with propidium iodide, and cell cycle characteristics were assessed using flow cytometric analysis (Fig. 1B).
-The cell cycle profiles revealed more cells in the S phase in the samples treated with shock waves compared with control cells without shock waves.
-This effect increased with energy and was particularly clear 21 h after treatment with 100 pulses at 0.19 mJ/mm2, revealing a significant increase in proliferating cells in the S phase (Fig. 1D).
-However, shock wave treatment with 100 pulses using 0.19 mJ/mm2 increased the cell numbers in S phase by up to 48% compared with untreated control already 15 h after treatment (Fig. 1C).
-These results indicate a dose- and time-dependent proproliferative effect of shock wave treatment in vitro.
+Next, we studied whether shockwave treatment affects cell proliferation.
+C3H10T1/2 cells were subjected to shockwave treatment using 100 pulses at 0.03, 0.07, or 0.19 mJ/mm2.
+Along with respective controls that did not receive shockwave treatment, cells were harvested and fixed at indicated timepoints, stained with propidium iodide, and cell cycle characteristics were assessed using flow cytometric analysis (Figure 1B).
+The cell cycle profiles revealed more cells in the Sphase in the samples treated with shockwaves compared to control cells without shockwaves.
+This effect increased with energy and was particularly clear 21 h after treatment with 100 pulses at 0.19 mJ/mm2, revealing a significant increase in proliferating cells in the S-phase (Figure 1D).
+However, shockwave treatment with 100 pulses using 0.19 mJ/mm2 increased the cell numbers in S-phase by up to 48 % compared to untreated control already 15 h after treatment (Figure 1C).
+These results indicate a dose- and time-dependent pro-proliferative effect shockwave treatment in vitro.

-Shock Wave Treatment Triggers ATP Release and Activates MAPK Signaling Pathways-Shock wave treatment exerts a mechanical stimulus on cells, which can release cellular ATP into the extracellular space (23).
-We exposed C3H10T1/2 cells to shock wave treatment and measured ATP release immediately and activation of Erk1/2, its upstream effector Mek1/2, and p38 MAPK 10 min after shock wave treatment.
-To assess the dose-dependent effects of shock waves, the cells were treated at a constant energy level (0.19 mJ/mm2) with different numbers of shock wave pulses (0-300; Fig. 2, A, B, and E) or with 100 shock wave pulses at different energy levels (0-0.19 mJ/mm2; Fig. 2, C, D, and E).
+Shockwave treatment triggers ATP release and activates MAPK signaling pathways - Shockwave treatment exerts a mechanical stimulus on cells, which can release cellular ATP into the extracellular space (23).
+We exposed C3H10T1/2 cells to shockwave treatment and measured ATP release immediately, Erk1/2, its upstream effector Mek1/2 as well as p38 MAPK activation 10 minutes after shock wave treatment.
+To assess the dose-dependent effects of shockwaves, the cells were treated at a constant energy level (0.19 mJ/mm2) with different numbers of shockwave pulses (0 to 300; Figure 2A, B and E) or with 100 shockwave pulses at different energy levels (0 to 0.19 mJ/mm2; Figure 2C, D and F).

-The application of 50, 100, or 300 shock wave pulses at 0.19 mJ/mm2 caused a significant release of ATP into the supernatant that increased with the number of shock wave pulses administered (Fig. 2E).
-Western blot analysis 10 min after shock wave treatment revealed significant and dose-dependent activation of Erk1/2, Mek1/2, and p38 MAPK signaling reaching
+The application of 50, 100, or 300 shockwave pulses at 0.19 mJ/mm2 caused a significant release of ATP into the supernatant that increased with the number of shockwave pulses administered (Figure 2E).
+Western blot analysis 10 min after shockwave treatment revealed significant and dose-dependent activation of Erk1/2, Mek1/2 and p38 MAPK signaling reaching levels up to 10-fold higher than in unstimulated controls (Figure 2B).
+Activation of Akt and ribosomal S6 protein, a downstream target of the mammalian target of rapamycin (mTOR), did not follow this dose dependent pattern, which can be appreciated in the representative Western blots (Figure 2A).